Carmageddon is a racing game that adds a destructive element to all the races.

 Carmageddon sounds like it should be a fun game, but it is actually very limited.
 There are multiple ways to win, but you have to spend a lot of time in the game to really progress a little.

-The in-app purchases can unlock more cars and races, but it tries too hard to remind you that the game is supposed to be nostalgic to forgive problems in the gameplay.
+The in-app purchases can unlock more cars and races, but it tries too hard to remind you that the game is supposed to be nostalgic so that you'll forgive problems in the gameplay.

 A reminder of the past that needed to be updated